T-vK/docker-esp-sdk/README.md

 esptool.py --port /dev/ttyUSB0 write_flash --flash_mode dio --flash_size 32m 0x0 bootloader.bin
 ```

-Replace `/home/ubuntu/projects/esp-bootloader` with the absolute path to the directory that contains the files you want to flash.
+ - Replace `/home/ubuntu/projects/esp-bootloader` with the absolute path to the directory that contains the files you want to flash.
-Replace `/dev/ttyUSB0` with the COM port that your ESP is connected to.
+ - Replace `/dev/ttyUSB0` with the COM port that your ESP is connected to.
-Replace `esptool.py --port /dev/ttyUSB0 write_flash --flash_mode dio --flash_size 32m 0x0 bootloader.bin` with whatever command is necessary to flash your binaries.
+ -Replace `esptool.py --port /dev/ttyUSB0 write_flash --flash_mode dio --flash_size 32m 0x0 bootloader.bin` with whatever command is necessary to flash your binaries.